The United States Premier Hotel, Resort & Vacation Accident Lawyers Help Injury Victims Nationwide

 We Made Our Name Suing Cruise Lines – Hotel & Resort Accidents Are Surprisingly Similar

-At Lipcon, Margulies, Alsina & Winkleman, P.A., we’re famous for the results we achieve suing cruise lines, but that’s not all we do.
-In fact, foreign hotel and resort lawsuits are quite similar to cruise ship lawsuits in many ways.
+At Lipcon, Margulies & Winkleman, P.A., we’re famous for the results we’ve achieved over the past 50 years primarily for cruise line injury lawsuits, but that’s not all we do.
+Foreign hotel and resort lawsuits are quite similar to cruise ship lawsuits in many ways.
 If you think about it, a cruise ship is much like a gigantic floating hotel.
 There are plenty of activities to partake in, thousands of strangers to mingle with, and the commensurate levels of crime and mischief that go along with a population the size of a small city.

 Lawsuits Against Foreign Resorts

 If you’ve been injured in an incident at a resort in a foreign country, your case may be challenging and present many complications.

 This is primarily because different countries naturally have different laws and legal systems.
 If you were to file a lawsuit in a foreign court, the country’s laws regarding personal injury claims might dictate that you are only eligible to receive very little financial redress for things such as hotel injuries and other premises liability issues.